appsquickly/typhoon/README.md

 ### So, does this mean XML?

 When I say Spring-like, I mean that it supports the above features.
-It does not necessarily mean XML!
+It does not necessarily mean XML at all!
 (Spring for Java doesn't imply XML either). ___To give the above benefits requires that the component definitions be interpreted at runtime.___ Otherwise you run into problems with the order of definition of components, type conversion, and others that you're probably not interested in hearing about, unless you're writing a DI container of your own.